-grant date based on the probable outcome with respect to the satisfaction of the performance condition consistent with the recognition criteria in FASB ASC Topic 718 (excluding the effect of estimated forfeiture).
-For more information regarding the equity awards, see the Grant of Plan-Based Awards table and the Outstanding Equity Awards at Fiscal Year End table.
+consistent with the recognition criteria in FASB ASC Topic 718 (excluding the effect of estimated forfeiture).
+For more information regarding the equity awards, see the Grant of Plan-Based Awards Table and the Outstanding Equity Awards at Fiscal Year End Table.

 - (4) In 2010, Mr. Plumeri's annual incentive compensation was paid 50% in cash retention awards and 50% in RSUs.
 The Non-Equity Incentive Plan Compensation column reflects only that portion of the annual incentive compensation paid in cash retention awards to Mr. Plumeri for 2010.
 The cash retention award will require a proportional reimbursement of the award by Mr. Plumeri if he voluntarily leaves the Company's employ, other than in the event of retirement or permanent disability, before December 31, 2013.
 Because the RSUs or option awards granted as part of an annual incentive award are granted in March of the year following the one in which services are rendered, these equity awards are reflected in the Share Awards and Option Awards columns for the next year.
-As a result, he received 65,693 RSUs on March 1, 2011 reflected in footnote (1) of the Grant of Plan-Based Awards table. - (5) The US Pension Plan was closed to new hires on January 1, 2007 and frozen on May 15, 2009.
+As a result, he received RSUs on March 1, 2011 reflected in footnote (1) of the Grant of Plan-Based Awards Table. - (5) The US Pension Plan was closed to new hires on January 1, 2007 and frozen on May 15, 2009.
 The Willis Pension Scheme (UK) was closed to new members beginning on January 1, 2006.

 The Change in Pension Value and Nonqualified Deferred Compensation Earnings Table column includes the aggregate earnings Mr. Plumeri receives under the non-qualified deferred compensation plan, which for 2010 was (\$28,878), reflecting investment earnings of \$2,306 offset by Social Security and Medicare taxes totaling \$31,184.
-The Change in Pension Value of \$7,417 reflects changes in valuation assumptions required by applicable accounting rules and a one-year increase in the executive's age.
-For purposes of calculating Total Compensation, in 2010, Social Security and Medicare taxes of \$31,184 were not included.
+The Change in Value of Pension of \$7,417 reflects changes in valuation assumptions required by applicable accounting rules and a one-year increase in the executive's age.